Stans-Gate/mymarket-django/README.md

 This is a website built with django that supports functionalities like user auth, communication between users, dashboard for displaying items you want to sell, form handling and customizations.

+How to boot up the website:
+1. git clone repo
+2. use the command inside the mymarket folder: python manage.py runserver

+How to play around with the website:
+1. Signup for your account
+2. Login to your account
+3. Add items that you want to display with the New Item
+4. Browse other users items in Browse
+5. Check all the items you displayed in dashboard
+6. Check inbox for messages from potential buyers

+Time spent:
+I don't remember how much I spent, but definitely more than 5.

 Project Structure:
 The project is modular, with each app handling a specific feature.
 Here’s a breakdown:
 core: Manages user authentication and site-wide utilities.